To All Members, Friends, and Guests of UUCOB:

 - Have you wanted to be part of a community of love who celebrate each other’s joys, who comfort and support each other in times of trouble, who strengthen and encourage each other for the work of making a better world, and who welcome and celebrate each other’s quest for truth and meaning?

-For almost 30 years the Unitarian Universalist Congregation of the Outer Banks has been building just such a spiritual community.
+For over 30 years the Unitarian Universalist Congregation of the Outer Banks has been building just such a spiritual community.
 We would love to share it with you.
 We hope you’ll enjoy exploring this website and our Facebook page, but most of all we would be glad to welcome you to a Sunday service at our Meetinghouse on Kitty Hawk Road.
 Come as you are!